-- The Board policy along with other prevention advice will be included in the family handbooks. - The nurse will explain procedures for removing lice to parents, if lice have been discovered on their child.
+- The Board policy along with other prevention advice will be included in the parent/guardian and student handbooks. - Instruction in treatment and prevention will be given to the parent/guardian by the nurse if lice have been discovered on their child.